Wangbaiyue007/rtd-pybullet/README.md

     cd armtd-dev/cuda-dev/PZsparse-Bernstein/build
     cmake ..
     make

+If the above doesn't work, there might be an issue with using `Pybind11` as a submodule.
+You can get around this by installing it using pip.

 We need to add the path to `PYTHONPATH` so that python can find the pybind module created by CMake.

     export PYTHONPATH=$PYTHONPATH:$PWD